iainharfield/flogo/activity/README.md

-Ecls
+#runshellscript
-This trigger provides your flogo application a websocket streaming connection for Mashery ECLS
+This activity allows you to run a shell/bash script.